-Please share the details of your completed Agora Project challenge as a response to the Just Like The Agora activity.
-As evidence of completion, please plan to enter the web address or uploaded document for your response in the Experimenter badge submission form.
+If you chose this activity as one of your three, please share the details of your completed Agora Project challenge as a response to the Just Like The Agora activity.

+9. Padlet

-9. Creating a Padlet is often described as building a living, breathing web page.
+Creating a Padlet is often described as building a living, breathing web page.
 You will see it in use the Curator Module.

-Your Task: Padlet offers a virtual bulletin board for sharing words, web sites, audio, video, and creating connecting between items.
+Padlet offers a virtual bulletin board for sharing words, web sites, audio, video, and creating connecting between items.
 Padlets can be set up to allow contributions without logging on or they can be made private.